bishtty/AayushCyber/README.md

 # AayushCyber
-<b>Passionate cybersecurity enthusiast with a strong foundation, backed by Google Cybersecurity and CompTIA Security+ certificates.
+Passionate cybersecurity enthusiast with a strong foundation, backed by Google Cybersecurity and CompTIA Security+ certificates.
 Dedicated to safeguarding digital landscapes and driven to stay ahead of evolving threats.
-Eager to contribute my expertise to protect and secure the digital world.</b>
+Eager to contribute my expertise to protect and secure the digital world.

 <h2>👨‍💻 Cybersecurity Projects:</h2>